 I worked in universities for 28 years and loved it but, in the end, I left because my foresight switch had been turned on.
 I wanted to use foresight in my work and I couldn't do that in universities as they existed then.

 Am I a futurist?
 No ...

-Probably as a result of the reaction from people who should have known better when they heard my new title of Director, Foresight and Planning Unit at Swinburne University, I call myself a foresight practitioner and researcher rather than a futurist.
+Probably as a result of the reaction from people who should have known better when they heard my new title of Director, Foresight and Planning Unit at Swinburne University, I write foresight practitioner and researcher when I have to indicate what I do.
 This may seem like semantics, but it's an important point for me.
-Anyone can call themselves a futurist and many are little more than faux futurists, and I don't particularly want to be associated with 'futurists' who make predictions and provide ready made answers.
-Many of my colleagues use professional futurist and that makes a lot of sense, but for me 'futurist' brings with it connotations of certainty and predictability that are unhelpful if we are to be open to the future (doesn't an image of a crystal ball just pop into your mind when you hear 'futurist'?).
+Anyone can call themselves a futurist and many are honestly little more than faux futurists.
+I don't particularly want to be associated with 'futurists' who make predictions and provide ready made answers.
+Many of my colleagues use professional futurist and that makes a lot of sense, but for me 'futurist' brings with it connotations of certainty and predictability that are unhelpful if we are to be open to the future.

-I use the same sort of tools and methods my futurist colleagues use but my aim is not to tell you what I think your future will be (I don't predict), but rather to help you work that our the best action you can take today to be ready for the future.
+I use the same sort of tools and methods my futurist colleagues use.
+My aim is not to tell you what I think your future will be (I don't predict), but rather to help you work that our the best action you can take today to be prepared for the future individually and organsiationally.
 My interpretation of your future matters less than using your knowledge, experience and intuition to build your capacity to be futures ready.

 There's a good article about terminology called Futurist, futurologist, foresight practitioner, visionary, foresighteer: what’s in a name? by Vanessa Cartwright on futurist Ross Dawson's website.
 It's worth a read if you are interested in why we label ourselves as we do.